sagartulips/simple-scheduled-maintenance/README.md

 ### Reconfigure Languages

-Click the "Reconfigure Languages" button to reset language configuration and choose a different method (automatic or manual).
+Click the "Reconfigure Languages" button (multilingual sites only) to reset language configuration and choose a different method (automatic or manual).
+A confirmation modal will appear before proceeding.

+### Reset All Plugin Data

+Use the "Reset Plugin Data" section to permanently delete all plugin settings, configurations, and uploaded files.
+A confirmation modal will appear to prevent accidental deletions.
+This action cannot be undone.

 ## Usage